Follow along as we explore how smartphone technology has evolved over the last 20 years, and how it has impacted the way we do business.

 Technically, we started using smartphones when the IBM SPC became available for purchase in 1994.

-These changes are just the tip of the iceberg when it comes to smartphones and business.
-With change happening so rapidly across the mobile landscape, there’s at least one thing we know for sure.
+These changes are just the tip of the iceberg regarding smartphones and business.
+With change happening so rapidly across the mobile landscape, we know at least one thing for sure.

 Meghan Tocci is a content strategist at SimpleTexting.
 When she’s not writing about SaaS, she’s trying to teach her puppy Lou how to code.
 So far, not so good.